 In the snowy mountains, bad weather and the risk of hypothermia are always close by.
 You may be hit by a sudden snowstorm, or in the spring mountains, you may be forced to hike up for long periods under the intense sunlight.
 Even in such harsh natural conditions, backcountry guides must act appropriately while ensuring the safety of their guests.
 To do this, it is important to stay in perfect condition so you can move around freely.
 Clothing plays a major role in regulating body temperature.
 We asked professional guides what kind of layering they use in the mountains and what their impressions are

-*The colors of the clothing shown may differ from the colors worn by the individual.
-Please view this as an introduction to the model only.
+*The colors of the clothing shown may differ from the colors worn by the model.
+Please view this as a model introduction only.

-*For detailed information about the guide club, click on the guide club name and go to the guide club introduction page on STEEP!
+*For detailed information about the guide club, please click on the guide club name and visit the guide club introduction page on STEEP!

 Telemark School & Ski Guide Izumiya AK.T | Kenichi Akutsu